About the Specialty

 How can students identify opportunities for shadowing?

-Contact the Student Interest Group student leaders for information on shadowing.
+Contact the Student Interest Group (Ophtho SIG) firstname.lastname@example.org for information on shadowing.

-Each January, we present an overview of the specialty, elective, residency application process, and research opportunities in the Faculty Club beginning at 5 p.m.
-The specific date will be sent to students prior to the event.
+Each January, we present an overview of the specialty, elective, residency application process, and research opportunities in the Faculty Club.
+The specific date and time will be sent to students prior to the event.

 What electives would you recommend to a student who is interested in pursuing your specialty?